How to Take Headshot: Essential Tips for Stunning Professional Photos

 • Once approved, we lock in dates and share prep materials for your team

-Send scope and timing to hello@match-production.com or visit our booking page.
+Send scope and timing to or visit our booking page.
 A few lines are enough to start.
 We will handle the rest so your team gets a business headshot that actually represents them, not a traditional headshot from 2012 that everyone quietly hates.

 DIY corner: a clean plan for a quick headshot (when you must)